 make sushi rice

-- While the rice is cooking, prepare your spicy crab mix.
-Chop up the imitation crab in 2 inch pieces.
+- Chop up the imitation crab in 2 inch pieces.
 Add the crab to a bowl and mix with ½ cup kewpie mayo, 1 tablespoon sriracha, 2-4 teaspoon togarashi (add depending on your spice tolerance), and 1 teaspoon sesame oil.
 You can also eyeball this depending on your spice and mayo preferences.
-Set aside spicy crab in the fridge until the rice is done.12 sticks imitation crab, ½ cup kewpie mayo, 1 tablespoon sriracha, 2-4 teaspoons togarashi (Japanese 7 spice), 1 teaspoon sesame oil
+Set aside spicy crab in the fridge until the rice is done.

 assemble

 - Gently squeeze ~2 tablespoons of sushi rice in one hand in a long oval shape.
-Shape in a nigiri shape like below.
+Make in a nigiri shape.
 Add a thin slice of salmon on top of the rice.
-Then, add on top thinly sliced avocado, spicy crab, teriyaki sauce, sriracha, sliced green onions, and sesame seeds.
+Then, add on top thinly sliced avocado and spicy crab.
+Gently drizzle teriyaki sauce and sriracha on top.
+Garnish with sliced green onions and sesame seeds.
 Repeat until all the salmon is used.
-If you still have rice, fish and spicy crab left, you can make hand rolls!2 cups short grain sushi rice, 1 tablespoon sriracha, 1 ripe avocado, spicy crab, teriyaki sauce (eel sauce), green onions, sesame seeds, sriracha
+If you still have rice, fish and spicy crab left, you can make hand rolls!

 Leave a Reply